Event Must-Haves for Millennials

 As millennials, we love our mobile devices and apps.
 We're constantly on our phones, and we want to be able to interact with things at the event while using them.
 Consider making an event app, utilizing digital signage, or having an event hashtag and twitter wall.
 We love to post pics and status updates, so the more cool tech things you've got to grab our attention the better.
 If you assign an iPad to each guest with maps, documents, and supplemental material, we'll be engaged simply while navigating the event.

+Several styles of devices charging stations are available and can be branded with a company's logo or colors.
 Something that goes hand in hand with using mobile devices is charging them.
 Make sure to have adequate charging stations and outlets for us to charge up (see 5 Reasons Your Booth Needs a Charging Station).
-Otherwise we’ll be running out frantically to get a charge.
-Pair a touchscreen or monitor with the charging station and you’ll have a makeshift lounge area for guests to rest while they charge up.
+Otherwise we'll be running out frantically to get a charge.
+Pair a touchscreen or monitor with the charging station and you'll have a makeshift lounge area for guests to rest while they charge up.

 Go Green or Go Home